cjerdonek/open-rcv/README.md

 OpenRCV is an open source software project for tallying ranked-choice voting elections like instant runoff voting and the single transferable vote.
+It can be used as a command-line tool or as a Python library.

 It is distributed for free on [PyPI][openrcv-pypi] and the source code is hosted on [GitHub][openrcv-github].
 It is licensed under a permissive open source license.
-See the [License](#license) section for details on the license.
+See the [License](#license) section for license details.

 **Note: this software is not yet usable.**